ananthakumaran/tide/README.md

 ### FAQ?

-**How do I configure tide to use a specific version of TypeScript compiler**
+**How do I configure tide to use a specific version of TypeScript compiler?**

 For TypeScript 2.0 and above, you can customize the `tide-tsserver-executable` variable.
 For example